roman-milk/roman-milk.github.io/pet-mommyslut.md

  Crystal smiled, "We are."

  "Oh my," the woman smiled deviously.
 "That is delicious, absolutely delicious."
-Report_Story #4